YuzhuoMa97/SPAmix/README.md

 - Currently, this R package supports three formats for genotype input: the R matrix (Rdata) format, the [**PLINK**](https://www.cog-genomics.org/plink2/) format, and the [**BGEN**](https://www.chg.ox.ac.uk/~gav/bgen_format/index.html) format.

-## How to install and load this package
+## How to install and load this package for SPAmix analysis
 ```
 # ========================================================================
 # SPAmix Analysis Pipeline for ALLofUS Database using GRAB Package